What is your cancellation policy?

 Your therapist can advise you about your specific needs.

 What if I get an erection during my massage?

 Sometimes it happens.
-Yet, most men avoid massage for fear this will happen to them.
+Some men avoid massage for fear this will happen to them.
 Or, they get a massage but are unable to relax because of this fear.
 But there is no reason to be embarrassed.

 Sometimes men get an erection during a non-sexual, therapeutic, full-body massage.
 Touch administered to any part of the body can activate the parasympathetic nervous system, which can result in a partial or complete erection.

-If the therapist feels that the session has turned sexual for the client, male or female, they may stop the session to clarify the client’s intent, and may decide to end the session immediately.
+If the therapist feels that the session has turned sexual for the client, male or female, they will stop the session to clarify the client’s intent and may decide to end the session immediately.

 What if the pressure wasn’t deep enough or was too deep?
 Do I tell the therapist?